 Using web-based services removes the need for large expenditure on implementing and maintaining hardware.
 Cloud Services work on a pay-as-you-go subscription model.

-With cloud computing, your servers are off-premise, and are the responsibility of the service provider.
-The providers update systems automatically, including security updates.
-This saves your business time and money from having to do this yourself, which can be better spent focussed on other aspects of your organisation.
+With cloud computing, your servers are off-premise and are the responsibility of the service provider.
+The providers’ update systems automatically, including security updates.
+This saves your business time and money from having to do this yourself, which can be better spent focused on other aspects of your organisation.

-Cloud-based backup and recovery ensures that your data is protected.
-It was once a problem for smaller businesses to implement robust disaster recovery, but cloud solutions now provide these organisations a cost-effective solution with the expertise they need.
-Cloud Services save time, avoid large up-front investments and deliver third-party experience for your company.
+Cloud-based backup and recovery ensure that your data is protected.
+It was once a problem for smaller businesses to implement robust disaster recovery, but cloud solutions now provide these organisations with a cost-effective solution with the expertise they need.
+Cloud Services save time, avoid large up-front investments and deliver a third-party experience for your company.

 The Cloud makes data and applications instantly accessible, so any disaster involving your hardware doesn’t halt your business processes.
 You can also protect your sensitive data by remotely wiping it from devices, so it isn’t seen by the wrong people.